API Reference#

 - Parameters:

-resolution (int, optional) β
+precision (int, optional) –

-- Resolution scales:
+- Precision scales:

 0 = ~4,250km edge length (continent scale) 1 = ~1,607km edge length 2 = ~606km edge length 3 = ~229km edge length (country scale) 4 = ~86km edge length 5 = ~33km edge length (state scale) 6 = ~12km edge length 7 = ~4.5km edge length (city scale) 8 = ~1.7km edge length 9 = ~650m edge length (neighborhood scale) 10 = ~240m edge length 11 = ~90m edge length (building scale) 12 = ~34m edge length 13 = ~13m edge length 14 = ~4.8m edge length (room scale) 15 = ~1.8m edge length (precise location)